Nonparametric inference for continuous-time event counting and link-based dynamic network models: Proof of Theorem

 \end{proposition}

-\begin{proof}[Proof of Proposition \ref{prop:asn}] The proof is based on modifications of arguments used in the asymptotic analysis of parametric counting process models, see e.g.\ the proof of Theorem VI.1.1 on p.\ 422 in Andersen et al.(1993).
+\begin{proof}[Proof of Proposition \ref{prop:asn}] The proof is based on modifications of arguments used in the asymptotic analysis of parametric counting process models, see e.g.\ the proof of Theorem VI.1.1 on p.\ 422 in \cite{Anderson93}.
 Define

 and let $U_t^l(\theta)$ be defined as $U^l(\theta),$ but with $t$ being the upper limit of the integral in \eqref{eq:loglik}, (i.e., $U^l(\theta)=U_T^l(\theta)$).
 Furthermore, we write $U(\theta)=(U^1(\theta),...,U^q(\theta)),$ and the vector $U_t(\theta)$ is defined analogously.
 In the first step of the proof, we will show that